Design a product, system or service and involve relevant stakeholders

 Over the course of the semester we roughly follow the design process that runs from analysis and exploration, idea formation, conceptualization, refinement and prototyping and evaluation.
 Within these broad phases however we work iteratively in which you keep reframing the design challenge looking at it from different perspectives, most notably the user perspective, the broader societal perspective, the business potential and of course the technological perspective

-The programme is eligible for master students from all backgrounds, after application there will be a selection process for admittance.
+The programme is eligible for Master's students from all backgrounds, after application there will be a selection process for admittance.

 We seek students who are: